ocaml/merlin/README.md

 It will usually be:

-- printed by the command `opam config var share`, if you used opam
+- printed by the command `opam var share`, if you used opam
 - "\<prefix\>/share" if you explicitly specified a prefix when configuring Merlin

 ### Vim setup